JanssenProject/jans/docs/admin/config-guide/logging-configuration.md

 Janssen Server Configuration REST API exposes relevant endpoints for managing and configuring logging.
 Endpoint details are published in the [Swagger document](./../reference/openapi.md).

+## Default Log Location

+On a VM installation, logs for `jans-auth` module are generated at `/opt/jans/jetty/jans-auth/logs/`.